Tips

 Build small clusters: one problem, one page, a few close variants

-Help centers rank when each page owns one job.
-The enemy is duplicate answers spread across five thin pages.
+Help centers perform best when each page owns one main job.
+The biggest risk is spreading the same answer across several overlapping pages.

-• Add 2 to 4 supporting pages only when they have a real purpose: prerequisites, edge cases, deeper troubleshooting, policy detail
+• supporting pages only when they serve a real purpose, such as prerequisites, edge cases, deeper troubleshooting, or policy detail

 Help center content cluster example with a canonical article ‘Reset your password’ linked to related articles for edge cases and variations.

-How many keywords per page: one primary, a handful of natural variants, then stop
+How many keywords per page: one primary, a few natural variants, then stop

-• Pick one primary phrase per page, use it naturally in the title and opening lines
+• use it naturally in the title and opening lines

-• Use variants where they belong: headings, step labels, troubleshooting subheads, and image alt text when it genuinely describes the image
+• place those variations where they fit naturally, such as headings, step labels, troubleshooting notes, and image alt text when relevant

-• Stop before you start forcing synonyms that no customer would ever say
+• stop before you start forcing awkward synonyms

 Structure beats cleverness: categories, URLs, and navigation that rank